ozcodex/meye/README.md

 # meye

-## Tools

-* missions: a mission generator with random quests
-* costs: calculator for the cost of goods
+calculator to create items using the rules of the game.